flexa-script/flexa-script.github.io/docs/data-structures.md

 ```

 ### Modifying Array Elements

-You can modify array elements by assigning new values to specific indices.
+You can modify array elements by assigning new values to specific indices:

 ```flexa
 numbers[0] = 10; // numbers = {10, 2, 3, 4, 5}
 ```

 ### Array Length

-The length of an array can be obtained using the `len` function.
+The length of an array can be obtained using the `len` function:

 ```flexa
 var count = len(numbers); // count = 5
 ```

 ### Iterating Over Arrays

-You can use a `foreach` loop to iterate over the elements of an array.
+You can use a `foreach` loop to iterate over the elements of an array:

 ```flexa
 foreach (var num in numbers) {